anshlabs716/syskit/README.md

 ## Android

-The Android implementation uses Android-specific APIs and components.
+The Android build uses the Android project configuration contained in the repository.

-Additional elevated functionality can use:
+Android-specific functionality may additionally depend on:

+* Android SDK
+* Android system APIs
 * Shizuku
-* Root access
+* Root access where required

 > Not every dependency is required to run every version of SysKit.